 3. Dinner Cruise + Eiffel Tower + Moulin Rouge… An evening out on the town

-We know we've said it more than once, but it's worth repeating that skipping the lines at the Eiffel Tower is one of the best moves you can make when planning your trip to Paris.
-After all, you don't want to spend your precious time in Paris waiting in line, do you?
-So, be sure to check our newly-updated advice on the best Eiffel Tower tours that get you past the lines.
-(The photo above is a view of the line-up you will see once you're up on the Tower.
-Wave to those poor people!)
+We know we've said it before, but it's worth repeating — skipping the lines at the Eiffel Tower is one of the best moves you can make when planning your trip to Paris.
+You don't want to spend your precious time waiting in line, do you?
+So, be sure to check our updated advice on the best Eiffel Tower tours that get you past the lines.

 The Eiffel Tower is open every day of the year, so you can visit at your leisure.
-But keep in mind what we said about the lines being long This is particularly important during the peak summer months and during the Christmas season, the times when most people visit Paris.
+But keep in mind what we said about the lines being long.
+This is particularly important during the peak summer months and the Christmas season.

 If you haven't booked a tour you'll need to head over banks the Seine in the 7th Arrondissement and get in line.
+Just be prepared to wait!
 Here is some of the information you'll need to know.

 Climbing the stairs is not only a great workout, but a chance to see the tower in a unique way.
 You get a real feeling for the construction of the tower and even what it must have been like to work on it.
 And the views are fantastic!

-The best times to go to Paris to visit the tower, when there are the smallest crowds and the waiting period is often less, are November to early December and January to early February, but avoid the holiday season and weekends.
+The best times to go to Paris to visit the tower, when there are the smallest crowds and the waiting period is often less, are November to early December and January through February, but avoid the holiday season and weekends.